textnet/TN2/README.md

 + teleport{to=thing} command, copy if between worlds
 + copy things
 + say command
-- Proxy controller -> send events via network
++ Proxy controller -> send events via network
 - book goes offline while guests are online -> move guests offline
+- book goes offline and has controllers on other books -> move them offline
+- book goes online and has controller in limbo -> move them to other books
+- book goes offline and has guests from other books -> send them to limbo

+## Advanced environment
 - gravity & seasonality

+## Helper commands
++ `debug{where=<...>}`
++ `debug{list="things"}`